Support Us Button Widget

 Table of Contents

-If you walk into an ABC Store or peruse a cocktail menu, you’ll see liquor distilled right here in Asheville + WNC from gin to rum and cordials.
-You also might see one spirit closely associated with our mountains: moonshine.
+If you walk into an any liquor store or scan a local cocktail menu, you’ll see plenty of liquors distilled right here in Asheville and throughout WNC — from gin to rum to cordials.
+But as you peruse, you also might see one spirit closely associated with the Appalachian Mountains: moonshine.

 • Technically, moonshine refers to any liquor made illegally.
 The term was first applied to liquor in 1785.